Malfoy/BGREAT/README.md

 ====
 	$bgreat  read_file k unitig_file n_missmatch n_thread path_file no_overlap_file not_aligned_file

  The default value are:

-k:31
+The k value of your De Bruijn graph

+"k":31

+The file containing your unitigs

-unitig_file: unitig.dot
+"unitig_file": unitig.dot

+The number of missmatches allowed in the alignment

-n_missmatch_allowed: 2
+"n_missmatch_allowed": 2

+The number of thread used for mapping

-n_thread: 1
+"n_thread": 1

+The paths ouput file

-path_file: paths
+"path_file": paths

+The output file with read without overlap, that may be mapped by a regular aligner on large unitigs

-no_overlap_file: noOverlap.fa
+"no_overlap_file": noOverlap.fa

+The outputfile with read that have an overlap but could not be mapped by BGREAT

-not_aligned_file: notAligned.fa
+"not_aligned_file": notAligned.fa

 Workflow
 ====